iro4sohho/sityou/LiveChatAsync.md

 # LiveChatAsync

+LiveChatAsync object
-LiveChatAsync object fetches chat data to buffer with aiohttp on asyncio context.
++ fetches chat data and store in the buffer with aiohttp on asyncio context.
++ responds to user inquiries of get().
++ invokes callback function with processed chat data.
 ```
 from pytchat import LiveChatAsync
 chat = LiveChatAync("gb01h_eT0pw")